This post may contain affiliate links. Read our disclosure page for full details.

 Everyone likes going out to dinner and catching a movie, but some couples have unique, niche interests that aren’t captured on the typical list of date ideas.
-This list includes ideas for both self-proclaimed nerds and the hidden nerd inside each of us.
+This date night list includes ideas for both self-proclaimed nerds and the hidden nerd inside each of us.

 Go Back in Time at a Renaissance Festival